roncarr880/CO-Detector-Hack/README.md

 I cut an etch and put 8.2k ohm in series with the 510 ohm resistor connected to pin 10 of the 16f883.
 I cut an etch and put a 100 ohm resistor in series with pin 2 of the 16f883.

+The program was written for a simplistic C compiler.
+I could be adapted for other programming tools with some work.